 - 7.4.2.1 Parking structures shall have a maximum height of 14 feet above the lowest grade level on which the structure is developed.
 Subterranean parking structures are encouraged. - 7.4.2.2 Parking structures shall be located at least 100 feet away from Foothill Boulevard unless below grade.
-If below grade parking is provided in a structure adjacent to Foothill Boulevard, then retail shall be provided above the structure to maintain a continuity of retail activity along Foothill Boulevard. - 7.4.2.3 To maximize ease of use and security, the parking structures shall be constructed with "clear spans" related to each circulation aisle and related double-loaded set of parking stalls, i.e. columns between parking spaces are not allowed.
+If below grade parking is provided in a structure adjacent to Foothill Boulevard, then retail shall be provided above the structure to maintain a continuity of retail activity along Foothill Boulevard.
+Multi-family residential development in the MU-12 and MU 25 Districts and the DVSP-HEIOZ are exempt from this requirement. - 7.4.2.3 To maximize ease of use and security, the parking structures shall be constructed with "clear spans" related to each circulation aisle and related double-loaded set of parking stalls, i.e. columns between parking spaces are not allowed.

-Columns between each set of aisles and double loaded parking stalls are allowed.

-- 7.4.2.4 The interior of any parking structure shall be painted with bright, light-reflective color and artificial illumination shall be provided to create a minimum foot-candle level of 5-foot candles on the parking deck. - 7.4.2.5 Ingress and egress to parking structures shall be from the North Road and/or north-south streets not Foothill Boulevard.
+- Columns between each set of aisles and double loaded parking stalls are allowed. - 7.4.2.4 The interior of any parking structure shall be painted with bright, light-reflective color and artificial illumination shall be provided to create a minimum foot-candle level of 5-foot candles on the parking deck. - 7.4.2.5 Ingress and egress to parking structures shall be from the North Road and/or north-south streets not Foothill Boulevard.
+Multi-family residential development in the MU 12 and MU 25 Districts and the DVSP-HEIOZ are exempt from this requirement.